Thanks for emailing that article!

 Yes.
 Laser iridotomy is not a substitute for glaucoma eye drops in most cases if the patient is already on medication prior to the procedure.

-Shan Lin, MD is a professor of clinical ophthalmology and the director of the Glaucoma Service, Department of Ophthalmology at the University of California, San Francisco.
+Shan Lin, MD is a glaucoma specialist at the Glaucoma Center of San Francisco.
 Dr. Lin specializes in glaucoma and cataract surgery, and in his research, he studies new medications for the treatment of progressive glaucoma and ocular hypertension.